-- Towns: Any player who has a town on a hex that produces this turn receives 1 corresponding resource card for each town on the hex. - Cities: Players receive 1 corresponding resource card PLUS 1 science card for each city on the hex. - Power plants: Power plants attached to a town or city that receives resources this turn produce 1 energy.
+- Towns: Any player who has a town on a hex that produces this turn receives 1 corresponding resource card for each town on the hex. - Cities: Players receive 1 corresponding resource card PLUS 1 science card for each city on the hex. - Power plants: Plower plants produce 1 energy if they are on a hex that produces (i.e., no hazard) and if the building the power plant is attached to receives resources (again, no hazard).